pumpkin-py/pumpkin-py/docs/development/translations.rst

 There are four **if**\ s of the text format:

-- If the string represents bot's reply, it should end with a period.
+#.
+If the string represents bot's reply, it should end with a period.
-- If the string is part of embed content, it should not end with a period.
+#.
+If the string is part of embed content, it should not end with a period.
-- If it is command help, it should not end with a period.
+#.
+If it is command help, it should not end with a period.
-- If the embed content or help is one or more sentences, it should end with a period.
+#.
+If the embed content or help is one or more sentences, it should end with a period.

-Translated strings are stored in ``po``-like files (with extension ``.popie``.
+Translated strings are stored in gettext ``.po`` files.

-They should be updated automatically by pre-commit when you change the English text.
-However, if you want to trigger it manually, install the ``pumpkin-tools`` package and run the tool ``popie``:
+To trigger a string extraction, run

 .. code-block:: bash

-	python3 -m pip install git+https://github.com/pumpkin-py/pumpkin-tools.git
-	popie <list of directories or files>
+	make localize

 All modules define the translation function on top:

 .. code-block:: python3

-	from core import i18n
+	from pumpkin import i18n

-	_ = i18n.Translator("modules/repo").translate
+	_ = i18n.Translator(pumpkin_repo).translate
-	# Set the "repo" to match the name of your repository and module

 	...